fangohr/finmag/README.md

 ## About

-- It was intended to be a thin (and mostly) Python layer on top of [FEniCS](https://fenicsproject.org/) to enable Python-scripted multi-physics micromagnetic simulations.
+- Finmag was intended to be a thin (and mostly) Python layer on top of [FEniCS](https://fenicsproject.org/) to enable Python-scripted multi-physics micromagnetic simulations.
+Accordingly, The name FINmag originates from the dolFIN interface to FEniCS.
 Some compiled code moved into the project.

-- The name FINmag originates from the dolFIN interface to [FEniCS](http://fenicsproject.org).

 - The code has beed developed from 2011 to 2018 by [Hans Fangohr's](http://fangohr.github.io) group at the University of Southampton and European XFEL GmbH.